 In addition, some report that when a stranger attempts to bribe their guinea pig with treats, their pet will gravitate toward their owners instead, choosing their special relationship over food.
-This makes it undeniable that guinea pigs are not only intelligent, they are also capable of recognizing humans as individuals.
+This makes it undeniable that guinea pigs are not only intelligent but also capable of recognizing humans as individuals.

 Special Sounds | Noises

-There are two important noises that they produce around humans and that is wheeking and purring.
-If you are passing near the cage and your guinea pig is making wheeking sounds that means that it recognizes you.
-Also if you are petting your guinea pig and it starts to purr, it also means that your pet in fact recognizes you.
+There are two important noises they produce around humans: wheeking and purring.
+If you are passing near the cage and your guinea pig is making wheeking sounds, it recognizes you.
+Also, if you are petting your guinea pig and it starts to purr, it means that your pet recognizes you too.

 They Groom You

-When guinea pigs want to show affection, they will do it so through grooming.
+When guinea pigs want to show affection, they will do it through grooming.
 This involves licking, nibbling, and nudging.
-So, if your guinea pig seems to be trying to “groom” your fingers, you know you have a special relationship with it!
+So, if your guinea pig seems to be trying to “groom” your fingers, you know you have a special relationship!